UniFi Network Comparison Charts

 Wi-Fi 6E and Wi-Fi 7

-The U6-Enterprise and U6-Enterprise In-Wall are the only two Wi-Fi 6E models we’ve seen.
+The U6-Enterprise and U6-Enterprise In-Wall are the only Wi-Fi 6E models, but we now have a lot of Wi-Fi options as well.
 In January 2024, Ubiquiti released their first Wi-Fi 7 model, the U7-Pro.
 In May 2024, they added three more Wi-Fi 7 models: the U7 Pro Max, U7 Pro Wall, and U7 Outdoor.
-See my U7-Pro Preview and U7 Pro Max, Pro Wall, and Outdoor Preview for more details about these new access points.
+See my U7-Pro and U7 Pro Max, Pro Wall, and Outdoor Preview for more details about those.

 Omnidirectional UniFi APs — Flagship